 According to Google, 53% of mobile users leave a website that takes longer than 3 seconds to load.
+And hence, Google will soon start labeling slow websites.
 Another research found that most websites have a load time of 8-11 seconds.
 Meaning, most websites fail to meet user expectations, hence they end up losing them.

 As users ourselves, we can all agree that speed matters a lot in keeping us engaged on a website.
 In fact, 79% users say that they will not go back on a website with poor performance and bad experience.
 As a result, most websites aim at improving their page load time in order to reduce bounce rate and increase session duration.

 Website speed is even more critical for publishers as direct revenue is at stake.
 Hence, it is crucial for publishers to optimize their website for speed.

 There are plenty of speed optimization tools that help websites achieve optimum page load time.
 These tools do pretty much everythingーfrom identifying the reasons for high load time to suggesting ways to eliminate them.
 But, how do we find out what’s the optimum website speed?

 The Optimum Site Speed?

 Although there’s no concrete number for this, Google considers anything up to three seconds a good page load time that websites should aim for.
 It also emphasizes the importance of having a mobile responsive website while optimizing website speed.

 Once you have a target number, your optimization begins!
 To start with, there are some quick and handy ways to detect any existing speed issues on your website; before deciding to pick amongst the optimization tools available in the market.

 Conducting a manual speed test gives you a rough idea on the current state of your website.
 Here are quick ways to do it yourself: